Your Brain ‘Sees’ Video Images Same as ‘In Real Life’

 An intimate zone is reserved for close friends, lovers, children and close family members.”

-What builds trust from simply seeing an image of two or three people together, within their Intimate Zones, on Facebook?
+What builds trust from simply seeing an image of two or three people together, within their Intimate Zones, in online video?

 As described by David Meerman Scott in his book Fanocracy…